keiththomas1/TKEwebsite/README.md

 # TKE and Animal Control

-This is a website I made to help those participating in the 5k that my fraternity is hosting donate beforehand instead of having to bring money to the event.
+My fraternity needed a website to promote our 5K run together with a local animal shelter, so I coded up a quick one in rails using Bootstrap for the styling.

+URL: www.TKEpups.org

+Features:
+	- User Accounts
+	- View other Users
-- Keith
+	- Paypal Implementation